 I was born in Worksop, Nottinghamshire in 1977 and currently live in London where I have a studio at Redlees in Isleworth, West London.

-I gained a scholarship whilst at university and studied for six weeks at Cypus College of Art under the tutelage of Stass Paraskos the Principle and founder of the college.
+I gained a scholarship whilst at university and studied at Cyprus College of Art under the tutelage of Stass Paraskos the Principle and founder of the college.

 I have exhibited both nationally and internationally including Cyprus, Nepal and Uganda.
 I recently exhibited at Patan Museum in Kathmandu, Nepal and I will take part in the 2020 April exhibition at Nepal Arts Council.

-I has been doing art workshops in schools for 5 years and in 2003 I took part in what was an International project led by David Odwar a skilled ceramicist and sculptor.
+I had been doing art workshops in schools for 5 years when I had the opportunity to take part in an International project led by David Odwar a skilled ceramicist and sculptor (2003).
 I took photographs of what was then a war zone and came back to England to fundraise for an art centre for the rehabilitation of people once the war was over.
 In 2005 we had raised almost £20.000 and Through Art Keep Smiling TAKS art centre was established.
 I have continued to visit and support the centre alongside sponsoring children for school, college and university fees.

 My prime interest as an artist is how to capture light.
 I began exhibiting paintings in 1998 as an Op Artist and created paintings looking at the reverberation of the picture-plane.